 If you have persistent muscle pain and have not been able to find relief, you may want to consider dry needling therapy.
-This technique is one of many treatments available through Open Water Medical in Beaufort, Morehead City, and Zebulon, North Carolina, and has helped many men and women find lasting relief from muscle pain.
+This technique is one of many treatments available through Open Water Medical in Beaufort and Morehead City, North Carolina, and has helped many men and women find lasting relief from muscle pain.
 To learn more about this technique and how it might improve your overall health and wellness, schedule a consultation today, online or by phone.

 Dry needling is a technique used to treat myofascial pain, which is also known as muscle pain.
 The procedure uses thin, sterile, and flexible treatment needles to create a physiological response in your muscle fibers.
 Dry needling is the term used to describe this treatment because the needles are not used to administer medications or saline.